spacedman/modernr/basketball.md

 [https://gist.github.com/cjbayesian/8570444](https://gist.github.com/cjbayesian/8570444)

-You can run this directory from R, using `devtools`:
+You can run this directly from R, using `devtools`:

 ```
 require(devtools)